wheretrue/fasql/README.md

 # 3   sp|A0A024SH76|GUX2_HYPJR  Exoglucanase 2 OS=Hypocrea jecorina (strain AT...
 MIVGILTTLATLATLAASVPLEERQACSSVWGQCGGQNWSGPTCCA...
 # 4   sp|A0A026W182|ORCO_OOCBI  Odorant receptor coreceptor OS=Ooceraea biroi ...
 MMKMKQQGLVADLLPNIRVMKTFGHFVFNYYNDNSSKYLHKVYCCV...
 ```

+## Supported Platforms

+This extension is built for Linux and MacOS.